-Our next classes in Massachusetts will begin on Monday, March 12th, 2018, in Boston, and Tuesday, March 13th, in Easthampton.
-Our next class in St. Paul will begin on Tuesday February 6th, 2018.
+Our next open classes in Massachusetts will begin on Monday, September 23rd, 2019, in Boston, and Tuesday, September 24th, 2019 in Easthampton.
+Our next class in St. Paul will begin on Tuesday October 15th, 2019.
 Class sizes are limited, apply now for best chance of admission.

-The Massage School program emphasizes hands-on learning, while adhering to the guidelines established by both the Massachusetts State Board of Massage Therapy, the Minnesota Office of Higher Education, and the National Certification Board.
-Our graduates are eligible to sit for the National Board Certification exam, and the Massage and Bodywork Licensing Examination (MBLEX), although an exam is not required in Massachusetts or Minnesota to obtain licensure.
+The Massage School program emphasizes hands-on learning, while adhering to the guidelines established by both the Massachusetts State Board of Massage Therapy,and the National Certification Board.

 We designed our program to produce massage therapists with excellent technical skills.
 Our graduates are prepared to begin their professional career immediately upon licensure, without any time necessary to “get up to speed”.

 For the details of our St. Paul program, please visit the St. Paul page.

 Our Massachusetts program takes about a year to complete.
 It's part time, and scheduled primarily on nights and weekends.
 The base tuition is $11,800.
 However, we are currently offering $6,000 scholarships to all students that are admitted, which reduces tuition to $5,800.

 In addition to our Massachusetts students receiving a $6000 scholarship, every student pays via a 12 month interest free payment plan, which works out to $485 per month.